Mammoth91/Water-Irrigation-Wifi/README.md

 1x NodeMCU
 2x Relay Module
 1x Alot of wires
-1x Power Supply(With output voltage of the valves.
+1x Power Supply(With the voltage of the valves.
 Mine is 24V) 1x Irrigation System(With two channels or more)
 1x 5V power supply(For ModeMCU)